SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Anomaly_Detection_Tutorial.md

    1. Right-click the element *Audio bit rate (CBR-VBR)* in the Surveyor, and select *Protocols & Templates* > *Assign alarm templates* > *New alarm template*.

-   1. Specify a name for the alarm template, e.g. *Alarming on variance changes*, and click *OK*.
+   1. Specify a name for the alarm template, e.g. *Variance change monitoring*, and click *OK*.

    1. Select the checkbox in the *MON* column for the parameter *Audio Bit Rate Channel 1*.